f4exb/sdrangel/Readme.md

 There are no plugins for both flavours of Funcubes since it uses Alsa interface which is Linux exclusively.
 Changing for the Qt audio portable interface instead could be a solution that will be investigated in the future.

-The SDRdaemon plug-in does not work mainly due to the fact that it needs an OS with a decent scheduler and Windows is definitely not this sort of OS (see my previous warning).
-It is kept there only to demonstrate how a crippled OS is Windows.
-If you want to use this plugin get yourself a decent OS first i.e. Linux.
+The SDRdaemon plug-in has been removed since version 1.1.4 in fact it is present only in version 1.1.3.
+It was not working well anyway mainly due to the fact that it needs an OS with a decent scheduler and Windows is definitely not this sort of OS (see my previous warning).
+With the implementation of the remote control of the SDRdaemon instance it is not working at all.
+I don't want to bother anymore with this.
+For now on it will be present in the Linux version on;y where it works beautifully.

 <h3>Build environment</h3>